Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``tsspredator`` can generate the candidates of TSS and processing sites.
 The main tool is `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_.
 We can easily switch the TEX + libraries and TEX - libraries to detect processing sites.
-User can assign the parameters for `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_.
+User can assign the parameters of `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_.
 If User want to get the optimized parameters of `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_, there is ``optimize_tsspredator`` for this purpose.
-Please refer to this section.
+Please refer to the section of ``optimize_tsspredator``.

-For import the information of libraries, please refer to the section ``The format of libraries for import to ANNOgesic``.
+For the information of libraries, please refer to the section ``The format of libraries for import to ANNOgesic``.

 - Pre-required tools and files

 `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_

 The libraries and wiggle files of TEX +/-.
-Please refer to the ``The format of libraries for import to ANNOgesic``.
+Please refer to ``The format of libraries for import to ANNOgesic``.

 The fasta and anntation file of genome.

-If User has gff file of TSS by manual detection, ``tsspredator`` can merge the manual one and predicted one.
+If user has gff file of manual detected TSS, ``tsspredator`` can merge the manual one and predicted one.

-If User want to compare TSS with transcripts, it also need the gff file of transcripts.
+If user want to compare TSS with transcripts, it also need the gff file of transcripts.
 For the transcripts, please refer to the section of ``transcript_assembly``.

 - Arguments